 - Fantastic Drug: Invented one called Vertigo.

-- Faux Affably Evil: He can be surprisingly polite on occasion, but it's only an act.
+- Faux Affably Evil: He can be surprisingly polite when doing business with clients.
+Of course it's all an act.

 - For the Evulz: Likes to inflict pain on his victims by injecting pure Vertigo into their bloodstreams, which affects the thalamus and makes them feel like their entire body is wracked with pain.
 Then he hands them a gun with one bullet:The Count: One bullet in the chamber.
 Who are you gonna kill?
 You... or me?